binnes/esp8266Workshop/docs/part4/README.md

 # Part 4

+!!! note
-Note:  This part of the workshop can be completed without a real device using the Watson IoT Platform device simulator.
+    This part of the workshop can be completed without a real device using the Watson IoT Platform device simulator.
 Instructions on how to use the simulator are included in this project [here](../Simulator/README.md)

 ## Introduction to Watson Studio